wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 Prerequisites: There should not be a password.txt, spendings.txt, incomes.txt file in the directory where the jar file is located
 1. Test case: Start up the program
-    - Expected: Program prompts user to create new password and accepts user password input
+    - Expected: Program prompts user to create new password and initialise budgets

 ### Finding an entry
 Prerequisites: Add multiple entries to either incomes or spendings.